Your councils – change is coming

 Key milestones so far

-- 16 Dec 2024 – Government publishes its English Devolution White Paper
+- 16 December 2024 – the government publishes its English Devolution White Paper outlining how they want councils to change

-- 10 Jan 2025 – Kent and Medway councils request to join the Devolution Priority Programme
+- 10 January 2025 – councils in Kent and Medway request to be part of the government’s Devolution Priority Programme

-- 5 Feb 2025 – Government invites Kent and Medway to prepare an interim plan
+- 5 February 2025 – Minister Jim McMahon formally asks councils in Kent and Medway to work together to formulate an interim plan for local government reorganisation

-- 10 Jul 2025 – English Devolution and Community Empowerment Bill published
+- 10 July 2025 – the government publishes its English Devolution and Community Empowerment Bill which is designed to turn the proposals in its white paper into law

-- 25 Jul 2025 – Government outlines the reorganisation process
+- 25 July 2025 – the government summarises the local government reorganisation process